 I’m hopeful that you, too, are moved by the facts provided above and the ability we all possess to slow down the onset of osteoporosis allowing us to live an active life free from the danger and worry of living with brittle bones.
 Would you like more information or are you ready to get started?

-The FIRM U is a semi-private personal training & clinical fitness studio located in the Spring, Tomball, Cypress, NE Houston area.
+The FIRM U is a private personal training & clinical fitness studio located in the Spring, Tomball, Cypress, NE Houston area.
 Our main goal is to bring about meaningful, positive change in the lives of our clients.

 MariGold Bars are gourmet tasting, extremely healthy, gluten free protein bars that we hand-craft and deliver fresh.
 MariGold Bars only contain the kinds of real foods that we like to put into our own bodies… without artificial ingredients, preservatives, excess sugar or chemicals.

 Give these true-gluten free MariGold Bars a try and you’ll discover that it really is possible to “Treat Yourself Well!”